Hanabi-Live/hanabi-live/docs/FEATURES.md

 * Once inside a game, the UI elements are as follows:
   * The play stacks are in the center of the screen (one for each suit).
   * Around the play stacks, the players are evenly distributed.
 (This is similar to players would be sitting at a table in real life.)
+  * You can tell which side is a player's hand corresponds to the "newest" side by looking for the white glow.
+  * You can tell whose turn it is by looking to see if a player's name is bolded.
   * In the top-right-hand corner is a clue log that will track every clue given over the course of the game.
   * In the middle-right is some statistics about how well the game is going.
   * In the bottom-left-hand corner is the deck, which shows how many cards are left in it.